telerik/document-processing-docs/knowledge-base/update-cell-range-used-in-charts.md

 | 2024.1.124 | RadSpreadProcessing |[Desislava Yordanova](https://www.telerik.com/blogs/author/desislava-yordanova)|
 ---
 # Description
  When the CellRange used for generating the [chart object]({%slug radspreadprocessing-features-charts-using-charts%}) in a worksheet contains blank/empty values, they are converted to zero values which may change the chart line in an unexpected way.
-This article demonstrates how to update chart's CellRange and eliminate such empty values.
+This article demonstrates how to update the chart's CellRange and update the range's end when such empty values are found.
+Thus, the range with null values is cut.

  ![Zero values](images/update-cell-range-used-in-charts01.png)